“If you put in 100k today, I can guarantee you’d get 20% of your money every week and 25% if you can refer two people to invest.”

 Ponzi schemes usually promise a lot of money in very little time.

-Actual investments are spread over a long period of time such that returns would be paid after six months to a year and, sometimes, two to three years.
+Actual investments are spread over a long period such that returns would be paid after six months to a year and, sometimes, two to three years.

 This return would not even be paid in huge amounts.
-Only a certain reasonable percentage would be paid on each return, and if anybody is guaranteeing you an extravagant amount as a return, run o, Do not wait for a second, dear.
+Only a certain reasonable percentage would be paid on each return.
+If anybody is guaranteeing you an extravagant amount as a return, run o.
+Do not wait for a second, dear.

 Though not all investment opportunities are scams, as investments are good financial activities you can engage in.